garrym/dotmailer-api-client/README.md

 ### dotMailer.Api.WadlParser

-This console application is responsible for retrieving the latest WADL definition from http://api.dotmailer.com/v2/help/wadl and generating C# POCO classes and methods for interacting with the dotMailer API.
+This console application is responsible for retrieving the latest API definition (WADL) from http://api.dotmailer.com/v2/help/wadl and generating CLR methods and classes for rich interaction with the dotMailer API.

-This will generate C# classes on the local file system which can then be copied directly into the dotMailer.Api project.
-This was specifically built for the current dotMailer API WADL but could potentially be used on other WADL definitions with some minor modifications.
+This application will generate C# class files on the local file system which can then be copied directly into the dotMailer.Api project root.
+This was specifically built for the current dotMailer API WADL but could potentially be used on other definitions with some minor modifications.

 ### dotMailer.Api.Tests